 If you are worried about forgetting to remove your air conditioner cover, look no further.
 There's a cover that is perfect for you.

 This cover is made from a blend of polymers that make it virtually indestructible, so you never have to worry about removing it since it can withstand all elements.
-On top of that, it’s available in three sizes that fit almost every air conditioner brand or model out there.
+On top of that, it's available in three sizes that fit almost every HVAC unit brand or model out there.

 I have found the one downside of having this cover is that it makes an annoying “clunk” sound when the air conditioner shuts off and it closes.
 If you know you won't be bothered by this, I would recommend you to give it a try.